-Hitting Odds for Six: Once asked to mop floor, Rinku scripts surreal tale | Sports-Games
+Hitting odds for six: Once asked to mop floor, Rinku scripts surreal tale | Sports-Games

 On Sunday, the stockily-built 25-year-old from Aligarh didn't just hit his UP teammate Yash Dayal for five consecutive sixes to pull off an incredible IPL win but each and every ball that soared over the ropes at the Narendra Modi Stadium was a statement in itself.

-In the last few years, his family has been able to bid poverty good-bye with IPL money but from now, he will enjoy IPL stardom for posterity.
-Ian Bishop was on air when Rinku launched into Dayal's back of the hand slower delivery. ''Rinku Singh, Remember the Name'' in Bishop's voice was something you would love to hear, on a loop.
+In the last few years, his family has been able to bid poverty good-bye with IPL money, but from now, he will enjoy IPL stardom.

+Ian Bishop was on air when Rinku launched into Dayal's back of the hand slower delivery.

+''Rinku Singh, remember the name,'' Bishop's voice was something one would love to hear on a loop.

 ''My father struggled a lot, I come from a farmer's family.
 Every ball that I hit out of the ground was dedicated to the people who sacrificed so much for me,'' Rinku said after his match-winning knock.

-During the 2021, domestic season, he had sustained a serious knee injury while going for a second run in a game for UP and underwent a surgery.
-His father was so depressed that he had stopped eating for a few days before he made him understand that injuries are a part of players' lives.
+In the 2021 domestic season, he had sustained a serious knee injury while going for a second run during a game for UP, and underwent a surgery.
+His father was so depressed that he had stopped eating for a few days before he made him understand that injuries are part of players' lives.

 The biggest link of the city with sport is that it is the birthplace of former India hockey captain Zafar Iqbal.